MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-to-calculate-order-promising-dates.md

 ---
 title: Calculate Order Promising Dates
 description: The order promising function is a tool for calculating the earliest possible date that an item is available for shipment or delivery.
-It also creates requisition lines for those dates that you accept.
-author: SorenGP
+author: edupont04
 ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 04/01/2021
+ms.date: 06/29/2021
 ms.author: edupont
-ms.openlocfilehash: f9550d81eb193cb76cd846d98e1259226fd77895
+ms.openlocfilehash: b7f23153fe59451b6fc943b0e1115ae0bc895b7c
-ms.sourcegitcommit: f9a190933eadf4608f591e2f1b04c69f1e5c0dc7
+ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 05/28/2021
+ms.lasthandoff: 07/08/2021
-ms.locfileid: "6115606"
+ms.locfileid: "6442766"
 ---
 # <a name="calculate-order-promising-dates"></a>Calculate Order Promising Dates
 A company must be able to inform their customers of order delivery dates.
 The **Order Promising Lines** page enables you to do this from a sales order.